MOSAIC: Mastering Our Skills and Inspiring Character

 The MOSAIC approach includes a three-year curriculum to build students’ social-emotional skills and virtues, create opportunities for youth voice in schools, and promote a respectful and caring school climate.
 MOSAIC guides middle school students to find their positive purpose by supporting character inspiration and skill mastery in daily 15-minute lessons sequenced around monthly themes.
-At the end of each month, students practice skills and character virtues in the context of discussions that target school and community action.
-However, MOSAIC is not confined to these lessons; it is designed for follow-through in all classes and school routines.
+These lessons can serve as the focus of Advisories or they can be integrated into extended homeroom periods or subject area classes, like social studies.
+For the latter, lessons can be combined, so that 3 would comprise a typical class period.

 Student “Ambassadors” are elected in MOSAIC advisories to serve as classroom and school leaders, connecting advisories to student government and school administration, affording a structure for students to become engaged, involved stakeholders in ongoing issues among peers, school, and community.